crexi-dev/rale-limiter/README.md

 * Subscription level - FREE, PREMIER, PARTNER

 **Example Use Cases for Filter Groups**
 * California users can have a different override limits by subscription level.
-Free tier users can have a lowere limit that premium
+Free tier users can be configured to have lower limits than premium tier users
-* Overlapping filter groups are not fully supported.
+* Venn overlap limitation - Overlapping filter groups are not fully supported.
 The first set of group filters that match will be the the one that applies.
-For example, if there is an override rule for all PREMIUM users and another override for California PREMIUM users, the override that is defined first will be applied
+For example, if there is an override rule for all PREMIUM users and another override for California PREMIUM users, the override that is defined first will be applied.

 **Key components**